 Now that you know a few tips on what to look for in a toddler’s balance bike, let’s move on to some of our picks.

-Common materials that make up balance bike frames are aluminum alloys and steel.
-Aluminum alloys are lightweight, rust-resistant, and tend to come with a higher price tag.
-Steel is more affordable but can be heavier and prone to rust if not stored properly.
+Common materials used in balance-bike frames are aluminum alloys and steel.
+Aluminum alloys are lightweight, rust-resistant, and usually come with a higher price tag.
+Though steel is more affordable, it can be heavier and prone to rust if not stored properly.

 Despite having a steel frame, this balance bike is exceptionally lightweight at under 7 pounds.
-It has EVA foam tires, rubber grips and bumpers on the handlebars, so those little hands are kept safe, and comes with two seats so the bike can grow with your child.
+It has EVA foam tires, rubber grips, bumpers on the handlebars to keep those little hands safe, and comes with two seats so the bike can “grow” with your child.

-A well-known name in balance bikes, Strider certainly delivers comfort and ease with their sport model.
-It has a padded seat for extra comfort, requires no tools to adjust the height of the handlebars or seat, and has a built-in footrest.
+A well-known name in balance bikes, Strider certainly delivers with their sport model.
+It has a padded seat for extra comfort, requires no tools to adjust the height of the handlebars or seat, and comes with a built-in footrest.

 Ages: 18 months – 5 years

-As more people try to shrink their carbon footprint, renewable materials are a selling point in all sorts of products and balance bikes are no exception.
+As more people try to shrink their carbon footprint, renewable materials are a selling point in all sorts of products, wooden balance bikes being no exception.

 The birch wood that makes up this frame is sourced from an FSC approved forest.
-At 10 pounds, it is slightly heavier than its metal framed counterparts, so keep that in mind.
+Just bear in mind that, at 10 pounds, it is slightly heavier than its metal-framed counterparts.

-This balance bike comes with 12-inch, air-filled rubber tires and the seat is adjustable so that the bike can grow with your child.
-The handlebars have handle grips for a secure hold and a rubber bumper to protect your tot’s hands should they bump into anything on their sides.
+This balance bike comes with 12-inch, air-filled rubber tires and the seat is adjustable so that the bike can “grow” with your child.
+The handlebars have handle grips for a secure hold and a rubber bumper to protect your tot’s hands should they bump into anything on the sides.

-Because this bike’s frame is 100% birch wood, you will want to be sure to store this bike out of the elements.
+Because this bike’s frame is 100% birch wood, be sure to store this bike indoors out of the elements.